 This course is a study of American Indian activism from the late 19th century to the present in order to understand the broader historical context of Red Power.
 It is designed to look beyond the myth that American Indian activism rode in on the coattails of the 1960s Civil Rights Movement and show that Native and non-Native activists had been fighting and campaigning on behalf of the Indian peoples throughout the entire century.
-The course will highlight the varying methods, intentions, successes and failures of the many American Indian activists and organizations that fought for Indian sovereignty.
-This counts toward the modern requirement for the major.
+The course will highlight the varying methods, intentions, successes, and failures of the many American Indian activists and organizations that fought for Indian sovereignty.